sergeych/mp_stools/README.md

 Generic fields has the following notation:

-    %[flags][size]<format>
+    %[flags][size][.decimals]<format>

 flags and size are optional, there could be several flags.
-The size field is used to pad the result to specified size, padding is added with spaces before the value by default, this behavior could be changed with flags, see below.
+The size field is used to pad the result to specified size, padding is added with spaces before the value by default, this behavior could be changed with flags, see below. `decimals` where applicable takes precedence over size, and determine how many decimal digits will be included, e.g. `"%.3f".sprintf(1) == "1.000"`

 If the argument is wider than the `size`, it is inserted as it is ignoring positioning flags and `size` field.